pteroeggsx/repo-template/README.md

 # egg-<GAME_NAME>
 ## Licence
-Pterodactyl Eggs © 2023 by gOOvER is licensed under CC BY-SA 4.0.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/
+Pterodactyl Eggs © 2023 by gOOvER (Torsten Widmann) is licensed under MIT Licence.
+To view a copy of this license, visit https://opensource.org/license/mit/

-- You are EXPRESSLY authorized to use the Egg for commercial purposes such as hosting.
-- You are NOT allowed to resell this Egg

 ## Game Infos